awsdocs/aws-freertos-docs/doc_source/userguide/freertos-prereqs.md

 **Note**
 The certificate and private key are hard\-coded for demonstration purposes only\.
 Production\-level applications should store these files in a secure location\.

 After you configure FreeRTOS, you can continue to the Getting Started guide for your board to compile and run the FreeRTOS demo\.
-The demo application that is used in the Getting Started tutorial is the Hello World MQTT demo, which is located at `demos/mqtt/iot_demo_mqtt.c`\.
+The demo application that is used in the Getting Started tutorial is the coreMQTT Mutual Authentication demo, which is located at `demos/mqtt/iot_demo_mqtt.c`\.

 After you complete the [First steps](#freertos-prereqs), you can set up your platform's hardware and its software development environment, and then compile and run the demo on your board\.
 For board\-specific instructions, see the [Board\-specific getting started guides](getting-started-guides.md)\.